CosmosDB/labs/java/labs/09-troubleshooting-performance.md

 1. Click the **🗙** symbol to close the terminal pane.

 1. Although this code uses the Async API to insert documents into an Azure Cosmos DB container, we are using the API in a synchronous manner by blocking on each ``createItem`` call.
 A sync implementation on one thread probably can't saturate the container provisioned throughput.
-Now let's rewrite this ``createItem`` calls in an async Reactive Streams fashion and see what happens when we saturate the full 400 RU/s provisioned for the container.
+Now let's rewrite these ``createItem`` calls in an async Reactive Programming fashion and see what happens when we saturate the full 400 RU/s provisioned for the container.
 Back in the code editor tab, locate the following lines of code:

     ```java
     for (Transaction transaction : transactions) {